 2. ANTI AGING BOTH INSIDE AND OUT

 Dermatologists agree that eating antioxidant rich foods, along with not smoking, avoiding high stress levels, staying out of the sun, and always using an SPF cream, and helping your body detoxify as well as it can to be the most powerful ways to slow down the aging process.

 This is where turmeric can help being as curcuim is a POWERFUL antioxidant, and due to its chemical structure has the power to neutralise free radicals, stopping them from doing damage in the body.
 It also has the power to boost the body’s own natural antioxidant mechanisms.

-Oxidative damage is one of the main mechanisms behind most disease and the aging process in general, therefore supplementing with a powerful antioxidant such as curcumin can help counteract this.
-The antioxidants in curcumin are comparable to those of vitamin E and C for scavenging the free radicals responsible for oxidative stress, whilst also raising the levels of antioxidant enzyme.
+Oxidative damage is one of the main mechanisms behind most diseases and the aging process in general, therefore supplementing with a powerful antioxidant such as curcumin could potentially help counteract this.
+The antioxidants in curcumin are comparable to those of vitamin E and C for scavenging the free radicals responsible for oxidative stress, whilst at the same time raising the levels of antioxidant enzyme.

 3. CURCUMIN AND HEART DISEASE

-There is a certain process on the path to heart disease, and curcumin can play a role in reversing many of these steps towards it.
-The main benefit being improvement in the lining of the blood vessels.
-Endothelial (the technical name for these blood vessels) dysfunction plays a major role in heart disease mainly because the endothelium, along with its other roles, regulates blood clotting and blood pressure.
+There is a certain process on the path to heart disease and curcumin may play a role in reversing many of these steps towards it; the main benefit being improvement in the lining of the blood vessels.
+Endothelial (the technical name for these blood vessels) dysfunction plays a major role in heart disease mainly because the endothelium, along with its other roles regulates blood clotting and blood pressure.

 4. TURMERIC FOR MUSCLES AND BONES

-All of these weaken with age and as tissues in the joints alter, preventing the surface of the joints from sliding together easily.
-All of this is not only painful, but can cause damage and affect motion.
+All of these weaken with age and also as tissues in the joints alter, preventing the surface of the joints from sliding together easily; all of this is not only painful, but can cause damage and affect motion.
 Osteoporosis, osteoarthritis and sarcopenia are the main diseases affecting the musculoskeletal system of older people.